xuf-95/logseq-notes-repo/pages/Interview.md

 #### [[English]] Job Interview Dos & Dont's! | [[English]] Conversation Practice
 	- TK：Hello Ms Smith , I'm Tom kelley.
 Thanks so much for coming in.
 	- TS：It's my pleasure.
 Thanks so much for meeting with me.
 	- TK：Of course.
-Do you have a trouble for find a job office
+Do you have any trouble for finding office.
 	- TS：
 	- TK：
 	- LATER TS：